tradle/tradleconf/README.md

 ```
 #### ConditionalAutoApprove

-Purpose: allow to auto approve customer application if some all the listed checks passed
+Purpose: allow to auto approve customer application if all the listed checks passed
 ```js
 ...
 "plugins": {